-The girl's story was in part the same as told by her when the defendant had a hearing on a somewhat similar, but more serious charge, in September last, more serious charge, in September last.
-In cross-examination, Mr. Duncan en-deavored to bring out that the story told by the girl today conflicted with her statements at the former hearing.
-At the examination in September she testlifted, he reminded her from the tran-cordet that she was entirely alone with testified, he reminded her from the tran-script, that she was entirely alone with the defendant in the room when the offence is alleged to have been com-mitted; today she swore that one of Mr. Spencer's daughters occupied the same bed at the time, and that in an-other bed, two or three feet away, an-other bed, two or three feet away, another bed, two or three feet away, an-other daughter was sieeping.
+The girl's story was in part the same as told by her when the defendant had a hearing on a somewhat similar, but more serious charge, in September last.
+In cross-examination, Mr. Duncan en-In cross-examination, Mr. Duncan en-deavored to bring out that the story told by the girl today conflicted with her statements at the former hearing.
+At the examination in September she testified, he reminded her from the tran-script, that she was entirely alone with the defendant in the room when the offence is alleged to have been com-mitted; today she swore that one of Mr. Spencer's daughters occupied the same bed at the time, and that in an-other bed, two or three feet away, ansame bed at the time, and that in an-other bed, two or three feet away, an-other daughter was sleeping.
 On the former occasion she stated, counsel re-minded her, that next morning Mr. Spencer had spoken of his annoying her during the night.
 Today she said that the conversation next morning was of an entirely different character.
 Con-tradictions as to the alleged acts of defendant at the time the crime was alleged to have been committed, were also pointed out to witness.